Communication-constrained hypothesis testing: Optimality, robustness, and reverse data processing inequalities: Introduction

 \section{Introduction}

-Statistical inference has been extensively studied under constraints such as memory~\cite{HelCov73,GarRT18,BerOS20,DiaKPP22-streaming}, privacy~\cite{DworkRoth13,KaiOV16,DucJW18,CanKMSU19}, communication~\cite{Tsitsiklis93,BravGMNW16,GopKKNWZ20,HanOW21-t.inf.theory,AchCT20-II}, or a combination thereof~\cite{SteVW16,Feldman17,DaganShamir18,DiaGKR19,DucRog19,AchCT20-I}, typically designed to model physical or economic constraints.
+Statistical inference has been extensively studied under constraints such as memory~\cite{Cov69, HelCov73, HelCov73a,GarRT18,BerOS20,DiaKPP22-streaming}, privacy~\cite{DworkRoth13,KaiOV16,DucJW18,CanKMSU19,GopKKNWZ20}, communication~\cite{Tsitsiklis93,BravGMNW16,HanOW21-t.inf.theory,AchCT20-II}, or a combination thereof~\cite{SteVW16,Feldman17,DaganShamir18,DiaGKR19,DucRog19,AchCT20-I}, typically designed to model physical or economic constraints.
 Our work focuses on communication constraints, where the statistician does not have access to the original samples---but only their quantized versions---generated through a communication-constrained channel.
-For example, instead of observing a sample $x \in \cX$, the statistician might observe a single bit $f(x) \in \{0,1\}$ for some function $f: \cX \to \{0,1\}$.
+For example, instead of observing a sample $x \in \cX$, the statistician might observe a single bit $f(x) \in \{0,1\}$, for some function $f: \cX \to \{0,1\}$.
 The choice of the channel (here, the function $f$) crucially affects the quality of statistical inference and is the topic of study in our paper.

 Under communication constraints, a recent line of work has established minimax optimal rates for a variety of problems, including distribution estimation and identity testing~\cite{Sha14,AchCT20-I,AchCT20-II,HanOW21-t.inf.theory,CheKO21,Canonne22}.
 However, under the same constraints, the problem of simple hypothesis testing has received scant attention.

-Recall the simple hypothesis testing framework: Let $\cP$ be a given finite set of distributions over the domain $\cX$.
-Given i.i.d.\ samples $X_1,\dots,X_n$ from an unknown distribution $p \in \cP$, the goal is to correctly identify $p$ with high probability, with $n$ as small as possible.
+Recall the simple hypothesis testing framework: Let $\cP$ be a finite set of distributions over the domain $\cX$.
+Given i.i.d.\ samples $X_1,\dots,X_n$ from an unknown distribution $p \in \cP$, the goal is to correctly identify $p$ with high probability (say, with probability at least $0.9$), with $n$ as small as possible.
 We denote this problem as $\cB(\cP)$ and use $\nstar(\cP)$ to denote its sample complexity; i.e., the minimum number of samples required to solve $\cB(\cP)$.

 When $\cP = \{p, q\}$, the problem is referred to as the simple binary hypothesis testing problem and has a rich history in statistics~\cite{NeyPea33,Wald45,HubStr73,Cam86}.
 Given its historical and practical significance, we have a deep understanding of this problem (cf.\ \Cref{sec:prelim} for details).
 In particular, it is known that $\nstar(\cP) = \Theta(1/ \hel^2(p,q))$, where $\hel(p,q)$ denotes the Hellinger distance between $p$ and $q$.